 Since I have an Android phone, I used both apps: Nemo for the flashcards and SpeakEasy for the slowed-down audio, which was critical in learning to pronounce tricky Russian words like Здравствуйте (zdrah-stvooy-tyee; hello).

-If you have an iPhone or iPad, I recommend installing both apps there due to their enhanced features in iOS.
+If you have an iPhone or iPad, I recommend installing both apps there due to their superior functionality in iOS.

 YouTube Videos for Learning Basic Russian

 There are countless Russian lessons on YouTube, but I found few truly helpful for learning basic Russian for travel.
 Here are the best tutorials I discovered.

 This video provides a nice overview of essential phrases for travelers:

 The Speaking Russian YouTube channel has no cutesy gimmicks or sexy presenters — just a great, thorough introduction to basic Russian phrases.
 It’s actually meant as a visual accompaniment to the excellent podcast by the same name.